archturtle/swen261/docs/DesignDoc.md

 ### Model Tier
 ![Model Tier Diagram](Model_Classes.png)

-From the Model Tier Diagram, we can see that the only relation between the two classes is the relation that occurs because of the User cart.
-Both classes take a similar structure, following the POJO standard for java classes.
+From the Model Tier Diagram, we can see that there is an indirect relationship between the two classes listed.
+The User classes has an indirect relationship to the Keyboard class by storing the ID of the keyboard inside the User's cart.
+This is done to reduce the storage footprint of the User class when written to a file.

 ### Static Code Analysis/Design Improvements
 > _Discuss design improvements that you would make if the project were